 AI is enhancing normothermic machine perfusion (NMP), improving donor liver preservation by:

-• Optimizing perfusion conditions to minimize ischemic damage.
+• Optimising perfusion conditions to minimise ischemic damage.

 This can increase the number of usable donor livers, addressing shortages.